bobjflong/stellar-haskell/readme.md

 #### Notes
 These bindings provide access to the [Stellar](https://www.stellar.org/) API.
 The following examples assume a working GHCi session.
-Additionally, use of unsafe functions like `fromJust` and `head` are used for brevity.
+Use of unsafe functions like `fromJust` and `head` are used for brevity.

-You'll also need to set OverloadedStrings in GHCi:
+You'll need to set OverloadedStrings in GHCi:

 ```haskell
 > :set -XOverloadedStrings